caltechlibrary/distillery/README.md

 1. Run `pipenv install` within the project directory.
 1. Copy the `example-settings.ini` file to `settings.ini` and set appropriate values.
     - most values need to be set

+For the preservation and publication components:

 1. Set up a cron job to run `alchemist.py` every minute.

+For the oral histories component:

+1. Copy the `example-oralhistories.service` file to `/etc/systemd/system/oralhistories.service` and set appropriate values.
+1. Enable the service with `systemctl enable oralhistories`.
+1. Start the service with `systemctl start oralhistories`.

 ## [`oralhistories.py`](caltechlibrary/distillery/blob/main/oralhistories.py)